-ZONE MAP AMENDMENTS
+ZONE MAP AMENDMENTS & COMPREHENSIVE PLAN DESIGNATIONS

-The MR Area is dominated by NR-BP and NR-C zoning, which limits the types of land uses allowed.
+The MR Area is dominated by NR-LM and NR-C zoning, which limits the types of land uses allowed.
 Zone changes to MX-M or MX-H would allow for a greater variety of land uses and taller building heights, 48 feet and 68 feet, respectively.
+Zone changes to mixed-use districts would enable the development of high-density housing and the conversion of motels into affordable rental housing.
+Mixed-use parcels may also take advantage of height bonuses allowed in certain transit corridors.
+Zone changes should be led by prospective developers on an as-needed basis.

 The IDO provides a 12-foot height bonus for projects with structured parking if they are within a designated Urban Center, Main Street, Premium Transit, or Major Transit Corridor.
 It also provides a 12-foot height bonus for projects within those same designated areas that contain 30% of its dwelling units as workforce housing.
-While

-Menaul Boulevard and University Boulevard are not designated accordingly, in the future there may be an opportunity to designate those roadways particularly if the UNM/CNM/Sunport Bus Rapid Transit (BRT) project moves forward as recommended by the study.
+While Menaul Boulevard and University Boulevard are not designated accordingly, in the future there may be an opportunity to designate those roadways particularly if the UNM/CNM/Sunport Bus Rapid Transit (BRT) project moves forward as recommended by the study.